idio-lang/DIPS/source/scheme/advanced-scheme.rst

   construct to give it the *port* interfaces

 - *read* from one -- we can probably get characters from a string, right?
-All we have to do is maintain a pointer to we've we read so far in the string.
+All we have to do is maintain a pointer to where we've read so far in the string.

 - check for *EOF* -- are we at the end of the string yet?